Bradleyda932/DMARC-Project-Deliverable/README.md

 * Renamed all columns for ease of understanding
 * Recreated age, income bracket, etc. using the same methods as before

 Once this was done, Tim and Oliver got to work performing trend analysis, seeing what they could get from the new data.
-With the new data, longitude and langitude coordinates were given for each visit, allowing for the creation of a heat map showing where DMARC Mobile has visited.
+With the new data, longitude and latitude coordinates were given for each visit, allowing for the creation of a heat map showing where DMARC Mobile has visited.
 Unfortunately with this new data, the zip code variable was removed.
 Because of this we needed a new idea going forward to find where certain populations live.

 #### Related code:
 * Bradley: